CultivateHQ/cultivateHQ.com/source/posts/2018-12-17-how-to-be-a-kinder-more-effective-code-reviewer.html.markdown

 When the reviewer is open to discussion and new ways of looking at things.

 ## Ok how can we do this?

 Some people have natural talent for delivering feedback.
 Others have to work at things.
-If you're in the latter camp, like me, it's a confusing sometimes anxiety inducing journey trying to work out what how to get good outcomes.
+If you're in the latter camp, like me, it's a confusing sometimes anxiety inducing journey trying to work out how to get good outcomes.
 If you're not sure how to be a good reviewer, I suggest trying the following framework.
 It has helped me.

 ## The framework